google/WebFundamentals/src/content/en/ilt/pwa/working-with-the-fetch-api.md

 By default fetch uses the GET method, which retrieves a specific resource, but other request HTTP methods can also be used.

 HEAD requests are just like GET requests except the body of the response is empty.
-You can use this kind of request when all you want the file's metadata, and you want or need the file's data to be transported.
+You can use this kind of request when all you want is the file's metadata, and you want or need the file's data to be transported.

 To call an API with a HEAD request, set the method in the `init` parameter.
 For example: